Summer Teaching Residency

 How We Train and Support You

 The eight-day pre-summer training is especially designed for pre-professional teachers.
 We use the best research and educational practices to give you the strategies and resources you will need to be successful in your classroom.
 Beyond your pre-summer training, a professional instructional coach works with you all summer observing your classes, providing you with feedback, and helping you coordinate your curriculum.
 You do not need to have any prior experience teaching or taking classes in education.
 In fact, we encourage students who are pursuing non-teaching careers to apply.

 What You Will Teach

 You will teach two sections of one core academic class in literature, math, science, or writing, using a professionally developed curriculum designed to help you produce significant gains in the six weeks you have your students.
-In your classes, you have no more than seven students.
+In your classes, you have an average of seven students.
 Your responsibilities extend beyond this one class, however.
-Teacher interns are also advisors for three students, co-teach an extracurricular arts, language, or sports class, serve on a faculty committee, and take on numerous other formal and informal roles throughout the summer.
+Teaching Fellows are also advisors for three-five students, co-teach an extracurricular arts, language, or sports class, serve on a faculty committee, and take on numerous other formal and informal roles throughout the summer.
 Breakthrough Manchester serves students entering grades six through nine; if you have particular interest in any of these grade levels, be sure to indicate that in your interview.